-8.3.1 Prescription Refill Information
+8.4.1 Prescription Refill Information

 - a.
 No pharmacist shall fill or refill any prescription after one (1) year from the date of issuance by the practitioner without authorization from the practitioner. - b.
-A pharmacist may refill a prescription for a patient written by a practitioner who has expired or has had his/her license to practice or controlled substance registration revoked, suspended, or discontinued, for a period not to exceed ninety (90) days, if the prescription was written by the practitioner prior to his/her death or action against license and the prescription contains authorizations for refills. - 8.3.2 Pharmacists shall only compound prescriptions for a drug product(s) not included in the official compendium (The U.S. Pharmacopoeia, N.F.) if the prescription clearly delineates in writing all the ingredients to be included in the drug product.
-All such prescriptions, drugs and ingredients must conform to the requirements of Chapters 21-31, 21-28, 5-19.1 and such other applicable statutory requirements. - 8.3.3 Technological devices for the transmission or communication of prescriptions between licensed prescribers and pharmacists may be used in accordance with the following requirements:

-- a) The transmission of prescriptions for controlled substances shall be in compliance with the provisions of Chapters 21-28 ("Controlled Substances Act") and 5-37.3 ("Confidentiality of Health Care Information Act") of the General Laws of Rhode Island, as amended, and all other federal or state laws; - i.
-In compliance with federal requirements, the transmission of legend drug prescriptions by technological devices shall consist of a copy of the original prescription that has been signed by the licensed prescriber. - ii.
-In compliance with federal requirements, an electronic signature by the licensed prescriber for controlled substance prescriptions is prohibited. - b) The pharmacist shall exercise professional judgement regarding the accuracy or authenticity of the transmitted prescription consistent with existing laws and regulations; - c) The use of technological devices for the transmission of prescription orders shall occur only at the option of the patient, or the patient's agent, to a pharmacy of the patient's choice; - d) Technological devices shall not be used to circumvent documentation, verification, or any provisions of Chapter 5-19.1 of the General Laws of Rhode Island, as amended.
-Neither shall they be used to commit any other action that may be deemed unprofessional conduct. - e) Technological devices shall be located within the pharmacy.
+A pharmacist may refill a prescription for a patient written by a practitioner who has expired or has had his/her license to practice or controlled substance registration revoked, suspended, or discontinued, for a period not to exceed ninety (90) days, if the prescription was written by the practitioner prior to his/her death or action against license and the prescription contains authorizations for refills. - 8.4.2 Pharmacists shall only compound prescriptions for a drug product(s) not included in the official compendium (The U.S. Pharmacopoeia, N.F.) if the prescription clearly delineates in writing all the ingredients to be included in the drug product.
+All such prescriptions, drugs and ingredients must conform to the requirements of Chapters 21-31, 21-28, 5-19.1 and such other applicable statutory requirements. - 8.4.3 Technological devices for the transmission or communication of prescriptions between licensed prescribers and pharmacists may be used in accordance with the following requirements: - a) The transmission of prescriptions for controlled substances shall be in compliance with the provisions of Chapters 21-28 ("Controlled Substances Act") and 5-37.3 ("Confidentiality of Health Care Information Act") of the General Laws of Rhode Island, as amended, and all other federal or state laws: - i.
+In compliance with federal requirements, the transmission of prescriptions for controlled substances by technological devices shall consist of a copy of the original prescription that has been signed by the licensed prescriber. - ii.
+In compliance with federal requirements, an electronic signature by the licensed prescriber for controlled substance prescriptions is prohibited. - b) Unless otherwise prohibited by law, prescriptions may be transmitted by electronic means or facsimile from the prescriber as defined in section 21-31-2(s) of the Rhode Island General Laws, as amended, for transmission of prescriptions to the dispensing pharmacy.
+The facsimile copy of the prescription may serve as the hard copy of the prescription except for prescription orders for Schedule II drugs in accordance with the provisions of